jackdbd/webhooks/README.md

 # webhooks

-Application that I use to process webhook events fired by several services: [Cloud Monitoring](https://cloud.google.com/monitoring/support/notification-options#webhooks), [npm.js](https://docs.npmjs.com/cli/v7/commands/npm-hook), [Stripe](https://stripe.com/docs/webhooks), etc.
+Application that I use to process webhook events fired by several services: [Cloud Monitoring](https://cloud.google.com/monitoring/support/notification-options#webhooks), [npm.js](https://docs.npmjs.com/cli/v7/commands/npm-hook), [Stripe](https://stripe.com/docs/webhooks), etc. All webhooks are hosted as a single application on Cloudflare Pages.
+Some routes are handled by the [Cloudflare Pages Functions routing](https://developers.cloudflare.com/pages/platform/functions/routing/).
+Some others are handled by [Hono](https://hono.dev/).

 ## Installation